ItalyPaleAle/WithBlueInk/_posts/2016-01-07-preparing-a-red-hat-enterprise-linux-6-image-for-azure.md

     NAME="eth0"
     DEVICE="eth0"
     ONBOOT="yes"

+In the last step for the networking configuration, we need to move (or remove completely) the udev rules to generate static networking, as they may cause problems in Azure/Hyper-V:

+    # Move certain udev rules to a backup folder /var/lib/waagent
+    $ mkdir -m 0700 /var/lib/waagent
+    $ mv -v /lib/udev/rules.d/75-persistent-net-generator.rules /var/lib/waagent/
+    $ mv -v /etc/udev/rules.d/70-persistent-net.rules /var/lib/waagent/

 As the Azure infrastructure is built on top of Hyper-V, we will also need to reconfigure the initramfs, adding a few modules that are not enabled by default when installing RHEL 7 on VirtualBox (or any other hypervisor but Hyper-V).
 In the file `/etc/dracut.conf`, uncomment the `add_drivers` line and modify it to include `hv_vmbus`, `hv_netvsc` and `hv_storvsc`; it should look like: